Events Photography: Launch for breast cancer charity

 The Walk the Walk Charity

 Walk the Walk felt that it should do something quite special to celebrate it’s 21st birthday, so decided to stage an exhibition at the iconic Lightbox in Woking.
 The Lightbox is an art gallery and museum dubbed one of the most exciting spaces of its kind in the South East.
-It opened in 2007 and was designed by architects Marks Barfield who were also responsible for the London Eye.
+The Lightbox opened in 2007 and was designed by architects Marks Barfield.
+They were also responsible for the London Eye.
 It is a very striking building lying between the main Victoria Way and the Basingstoke Canal.
-In 2008 it won the Arts fund museum of the year and in 2016 was awarded a green tourism silver award.
+In 2008 the Lightbox won the Arts fund museum of the year and in 2016 was awarded a green tourism silver award.

 The ‘Bust Up’ Exhibition at the Lightbox